 Beyond the data mentioned above we also handle data to facilitate organization, further processing and enrichment of your recordings.
 These are:

 - Wearer profiles: are pairs of user-provided names and system-provided UUIDs.
 They are stored locally on the phone and synced with the cloud system when connected.
 Every recording gets associated with one wearer profile.

 - Recording templates: are user provided forms that can be filled in by the user with each recording.
 The form structure is stored on the cloud and phone, the content is stored with each recording.

 - Data uploaded to the cloud via the web-UI by the user for setting up enrichments (Example: Images for the reference Image Mapper )

 - Derivative Data that is generated on the cloud platform as the output of further processing of the raw gaze data.
 For example: calculation of gaze fixations, densification to 200Hz gaze data, gaze mapping onto reference surfaces.

 How are your data stored?

 Each Pupil Invisible device is connected to a companion cell phone which serves as a data processing and storage unit and serves as power supply.
-The videos recorded from each exercise can be securely uploaded from the companion cell phone to Pupil Labs cloud storage, currently hosted by cloud service providers, Digital Ocean, LLC (https://www.digitalocean.com) and Hetzner Online GmbH (https://www.hetzner.de), on servers located in Germany.
+The videos recorded from each exercise can be securely uploaded from the companion cell phone to Pupil Labs cloud storage, currently hosted by cloud service providers, namely Amazon Web Services Inc. (https://aws.amazon.com/), Hetzner Online GmbH (https://www.hetzner.de), on servers located in Germany.
 Such upload is optional and provided via an explicit opt-in procedure.
 However, we have valid data processing agreements with the aforementioned host providers in order to ensure a high level of security for your personal data.